 Soy-glazed salmon with butter bean mash

-This tasty salmon recipe is delicious, coupled with this unique side dish of butter bean mash, drizzled in a soy glaze.
-Give it a try
+This tasty salmon recipe is delicious, coupled with this interesting side dish of butter bean mash, drizzled in a soy glaze.
+Give it a try!

 - Preparation Time10 mins

 - 4 x 150g salmon fillets, skinned

 - Finely grated zest and juice of 1 lime

 - 3 x 400g tins of butter beans, drained and rinsed

 - 5tbsp creme fraiche